-Operations Updates During the COVID-19 Pandemic
+Operations Updates Stemming From the COVID-19 Pandemic

 THIS OPTION IS NOT AVAILABLE TO APPLICANTS SUBMITTING PAPER APPLICATIONS.

 If an applicant submits an electronic application for any other work that does not require the submission of “best edition” physical copies of the deposit, the Office strongly encourages the submission of electronic deposits.

 Registration Special Handling

 For special handling of electronic applications with digital deposits, claims will be examined within five working days if the applicant submits an electronic application, pays the filing fee and the additional fee for special handling, and uploads a digital deposit to the eCO system.